Current and accurate as of August 2022

-Here are the particulars of whatrequires public agencies to do when scheduling any IEP meeting.
+Here are the particulars of what IDEA requires public agencies to do when scheduling any IEP meeting.
 IDEA’s provisions involve both common sense and courtesy, and are intended to ensure that parents have every opportunity to attend the meeting and contribute.
 In a nutshell, the school and parents have to agree when and where they are going to meet.

 - IDEA’s exact words